And why is a coyote baying?

-But, just to illustrate my point, the following is what I wrote last Christmas, and boy was it confusing at times.
+But, just to illustrate my point, the following is what I wrote two Christmas’s ago, and boy was it confusing at times.

 Alright, we’ve arrived in Lake Louise from Kamloops, and there’s been a time change.
 Being from Australia, we lost or gained so many hours I don’t know whether I’m coming or going.

 Yes, I left on the 26th December, travelled around half the planet, and it’s still the 26th, after a stopover in Shanghai where it was the 27th.

 Can someone tell me what the hell is going on?

 Today it is the 30th.
 Yesterday was my wife’s birthday in Australia and we got a number of calls on the 29th, which was amusing, to say the least.

 Now, we’ve gone from Kamloops to Lake Louise, and apparently now that we are in Alberta, it’s an hour later.

 The rental car we’re driving didn’t get it, and we’re still an hour behind.

 My phone didn’t get it, but it is understandable because I didn’t connect it to the Canadian network to give us an internet connection because it will cost money.